 There are only a few rhythms that you hear and play over and over again.
 Since bass playing involves nailing these rhythms it makes sense to know them.
 They are whole, half, quarter, eighth, and sixteenth notes.
 Learn triplets too but start with these.

-Chord symbols are letters, sometimes with numbers, you see in music that players read from.
-Jazz lead sheets are chord heavy and it’s really useful to be able to read these.
+Chord symbols are letters you see in music that players read from.
+Jazz lead sheets are chord heavy and it's really useful to be able to read these.
 Bass players convert those chords into arpeggios or chord tones and make basslines from them.
-It’s the ultimate in creativity and opens so many doors, not to mention making last-minute gigs easier play as you can just read off charts you're given last minute.
+It's the ultimate in creativity and opens so many doors, not to mention making gigs easier to play as you can just read off charts you're given last minute.

 Related lessons: How to Quickly Make Lifesaving Charts for Gigs